lespicker/tachyons-one-page-scroll/content/news/2019-12-02-photo-business/index.md

 For those of you looking to support yourself in photography, I'm here to tell  you it is hard work, as in **very** hard.
 It was hard back in my youth, but today it is agonizingly difficult to be a full-time, self-supporting photographer, other than in specialty areas like weddings, for example.
 If you yearn to be a landscape, wildlife or travel photographer, you'd better listen up.

 I know so many highly talented photographers who cannot make a living following their passion.
-They are technically proficient and capture iconic images.
-But their skillset typically does not include business acumen.
+They are technically proficient and capture iconic images, but their skillset typically does not include business acumen.
 To be successful you must also be a good businessperson.
-Make that a very good businessperson.
+In today's competitive environment, make that a very good businessperson.

 Leading the reasons for this is that everyone nowadays is a photographer.
 Mobile phones are ubiquitous and take damned good images.
 Point-and-shoot cameras have evolved into computerized Ansel Adams machines.
 And high end cameras?
 Fuggedaboudit!
 What this means is that the stock of available images is saturated.
 Competition is intense.